dawichi/blog/src/content/blog/02-an-introduction-to-recursive-programming.md

 title: An introduction to recursive programming
 description: How to manage when a solution for a problem contains the problem itself
 pubDate: 2022-02-27
-heroImage: '/images/blog/recursion.jpeg'
+heroImage: '/images/blog/headers/recursion.jpeg'
 tags: ['algorithms']
 ---

-Recursion consists of a problem with a solution that contains a smaller version of the same problem.
+>  _Recursion_ consists of a problem with a solution that contains a smaller version of the same problem.
 In programming, it allows solving the problem by applying the same function several times to a value until finally reaching the result.

 Let's see some examples!